+855 (0) 86 665 567

 Sapa, Ha Giang, Bac Ha, Mu Cang Chai

 The best trekking conditions in Sapa and around Mu Cang Chai can be experienced between September & November, and from March to May.
-Daytime temperatures range from 15-28°C, and night-time temperatures from 10-18°C. Trekking and cycling are possible year round, however the winter time can be rather chilly, and the summer rather wet.
+Daytime temperatures range from 15-28°C, and night-time temperatures from 10-18°C. Trekking and cycling are possible year-round, however, the winter time can be rather chilly, and the summer rather wet.

 North Vietnam